Harin99/compress_workspace/README.md

 # compress_workspace

-This workspace is for compressing and recording image topics, and for decompressing compressed topics again.
+This workspace is for compressing RGB image topics, and for decompressing compressed topics again.
 If you want to use this, Follow below process.

 ### 1. Git clone this workspace